CAPlayground/ai-support/README.md

 # CAPlayground Support Bot

 A Discord support bot for CAPlayground, powered by Google Gemini AI with documentation knowledge and self-training capabilities.
-Fully made my Claude 4.5 Sonnet.
+Fully made by Claude 4.5 Sonnet.

 ## Setup